Azerbaijan Famous Food - 10 Exotic And Traditional Dishes To Savor

 Gutabs – Stuffed meat or vegetable pies

-In Azerbaijan, the prices of food items can vary depending on factors like the type of ingredients used, the location of the eatery, and the dish's popularity.
+In Azerbaijan, food prices vary depending on factors such as the type of food used, the place of eating and the popularity of the food.

-Generally, traditional dishes like Plov, Dolma, Dushbara, and Shekerbura are widely available and reasonably priced, making them accessible to locals and visitors alike.
+In general, traditional dishes such as Plov, Dolma, Dushbara and Shekerbura are available and affordable, so they can be enjoyed by locals and visitors alike.

 Street foods like Kebabs and Qutab are popular options and can be found at affordable prices.
 Desserts like Pakhlava and Lavangi may be slightly more expensive due to their premium ingredients and preparation.